Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Auto-Chlor's here to show you how clean should be.
 Because your kitchen deserves better than second best.
 Auto-Chlor - The standard you can't contest!

+## Additional Information
+    - No body becomes the best after just writing a few times.
+You will need to do MANY version.
+    - You should be just writing, getting a score and feedback from the expert, then just keep working on it and learning what works and what doesn't.
+    - Research your weakness or get some raps from the expert impersonator in the style of someone who raps in a way that will help improve your weakness.
+    - Continue to create, mix and match and tweak lines, until you and your expert agree that you have the best possible version of the song.
+    - Submission should NOT be over 3000 characters long.
+However, the need to be at least 2400 characters long.
+    - your working directory has a folder called C:\repo\diss that is where you should save all of your files.
+    - it already has some files and and folders in it that you can help to get yourself organized and also to get some inspiration for your own work which should be creative and unique and not just copies of other people's work.
+    Here are the folder is your working directory.
+Please save all lyrics in the lyrics folder.

+├───analysis
+├───best_lines
+├───feedback
+├───lyrics
+├───personas
+├───planning
+├───research
+├───structure
+├───submissions

+- DO NOT USE SPECIFIC NAMES OF RESTAURANTS.